-More than 160 million (rising to 250 million due to COVID) new laptops are manufactured every year, making the IT industry responsible for as much greenhouse gas pollution as the entire airline industry.
+More than 272 million new laptops are manufactured every year, making the IT industry responsible for as much greenhouse gas pollution as the entire airline industry.
 This equates to the IT industry contributing 2% of global carbon dioxide (CO2) emissions.

 Internet usage continues to rise, with more people using mobiles and tablets in their everyday lives.
 The environmental impact of IT is therefore also set to increase significantly.